 Tube & Shell Heat Exchanger

-Application of Tube Heat exchanger – Shell Heat exchanger, shell and tube heat exchangers :
+Application of Tube Heat exchanger – Shell Heat exchanger, shell, and tube heat exchanger:

-Removable tube bundle: Tube bundle may be removed for ease of cleaning and replacement.
-Removable tube bundle exchanger further can be categorized in floang head and U-tube exchanger.
+Removable tube bundle: In this, the tube bundle may be removed for ease of cleaning and replacement.
+A removable tube bundle exchanger can further be categorized into a floating head and a U-tube exchanger.

-It consists of a staonery tube sheet which is clamped with the shell flange.
-At the opposite end of the bundle, the tubes may expand into a freely riding floang-head or floang tube sheet.
-A floang head cover is bolted to the tube sheet and the enre bundle can be removed for cleaning and inspecon the interior.
+Floating head exchanger: It consists of a stationary tube sheet that is clamped with a shell flange.
+At the opposite end of the bundle, the tubes may expand into a freely riding floating-head or floating tube sheet.
+A floating head cover is bolted to the tube sheet and the entire bundle can be removed for cleaning and the inspection of the interior.

-This type of exchanger consists of tubes which are bent in the form of and rolled back into the tube sheet.
-This means that it will omit some tubes at the center of the tube bundle.
+This type of exchanger consists of tubes that are bent and rolled back into the tube sheet.
+This means that it will show some tubes at the center of the tube bundle.
 This Heat-exchanger system consisting of a bundle of U tubes hairpin tubes surrounded by a shell outer vessel where one fluid flows through the tubes, and the other fluid flows through the shell, around tubes.

-The primary consideration for the design of heat exchangers is the flow rate of both the hold and the cold streams, their terminal temperatures and fluid properer are the primary inputs of thermal design of heat exchanger.
-Thermal design of a shell and tube heat exchanger typically includes the determination of heat transfer area, number of tubes, tube length and diameter, tube layout, number of shell and tube passes, type of heat exchanger (fixed tube sheet, removable tube bundle etc), tube pitch, number of baffles, its type and size, shell and tube side pressure drop, etc play a major role in designing this piece of machinery.
+The primary consideration for the design of heat exchangers is the flow rate of both the hold and the cold streams, their terminal temperatures, and the fluid propeller.
+Also the determination of heat transfer area, number of tubes, tube length, and diameter, tube layout, number of shell and tube passes, type of heat exchanger (fixed tube sheet, removable tube bundle, etc), tube pitch, number of baffles, its type and size, shell and tube side pressure drop, etc play a major role in designing this piece of machinery.

-Shell is the container for the shell fluid and the tube bundle is placed inside this shell.
-The main factor while choosing the shell diameter should be selected in such a way to give a close fit of the tube bundle.
-The clearance between the tube bundle and inner shell wall depends on the type of exchanger Shells are usually fabricated from standard steel pipe with satisfactory corrosion allowance.
+This shell is the container for the shell fluid and the tube bundle is placed inside this shell.
+The main factor while choosing the shell diameter should be such that it gives a close fit to the tube bundle.
+The clearance distance between the tube bundle and the inner shell wall depends on the type of exchanger preferred.
+The Shells are usually fabricated from standard steel pipes that have a satisfactory corrosion allowance.

-Tube passes: The number of passes is chosen to get the required tube side fluid velocity to obtain greater heat transfer co-efficient and also to reduce scale formaon.
-The tube passes vary from 1 to 16.
-The tube passes of 1, 2 and 4 are common in application.
+The tube passes: The number of passes is chosen to get the required tube side fluid velocity to obtain greater heat transfer co-efficient and also to reduce scale formation.
+The tube passes vary from a scale of 1 to 16 and the tube passes of 1, 2, and 4 are common in application.

-The paron built into exchanger head known as paron plate (also called pass paron) is used to direct the tube side flow.
+The Paron is built into the exchanger head known as paron plate (also called pass paron) and is used to direct the tube side flow.